5 reasons to try on smart glasses today

 - Saving time and costs takes care of the ROI.

 1. A new generation of powerful smart glasses entered the field

 The announcement of the Glass Enterprise Edition officially ushered in a new era for smart glasses.
 The second generation of smart glasses has longer battery life and increased processing power.
 Similar devices with different form factors such as Realwear HMT-1, the new Vuzix M400, give show signs handsfree displays will start to live up to the industry requirements and endure the hardships of the factory floor.
 Newcomer to the market, Iristick challenges the idea that smart glasses are an independent hardware solution Iristick’s smart glasses connect to a smartphone, increasing both processing power and battery life.

 Glass Enterprise Edition

 The idea that smart glasses are an independent hardware solution has also been challenged.
 Iristick’s smart glasses are for example connected with a smartphone, increasing both processing power and battery life.

 2. Proven software applications designed for smart glasses are maturing

 Smart glasses must be complemented with specific software to unlock the value.
-As one example, Google Glass carefully selects only 12 partners with proven industrial applications in enterprise.
+As one example, Google Glass carefully selected a list of software partners with proven industrial applications in enterprise.
 There is no common denominator between end clients.
 Smart glasses can be deployed across many sectors for countless use cases.
 Do you wish to digitalize your work instructions and checklists or do you prefer to delve deeper into telemedicine?
 It’s all possible nowadays.